AdamSadek/Sensor-Fusion-And-Autonomous-Racing-Cars/README.md

 Where _`(a,b)`_ represents the center of the circle and _`r`_ its radius.
 The curvature _`k`_ is then calculated as _`k = 1/r`_.
 The calculated curvature directly informs the steering adjustments needed.
 There will be some false positives.
 ## Recovery Mechanism
 I've set up a recovery mechanism in case the car loses sight of the lane lines in order to guarantee more consistency.
+One of the main reasons for the car leaving the track are the camera angle, field of view (FOV), and poor camera quality. (this will be fixed in a future release)
 - _Loss of Line Detection_, The car will reverse and shift into neutral steering to reposition itself for improved line vision if it does not identify any lines for more than thirty seconds.
 - _Extended Detection Failure_, If lines are not detected for an extended period of time, the vehicle will continue to operate in reverse and in neutral, which will stop it from deviating until lines are detected once more.
 <div align="center">